cube-js/cube/docs/content/Cube-Cloud/Index.md

 ## Run and Scale Cube.js applications

 Cube Cloud provides on-demand scalable infrastructure and pre-aggregations storage.
 Cube Cloud run hundreds of Cube Store instances to ingest and query pre-aggregations with low latency and high concurrency.
-It is available to all users on the Standard plan higher.
+It is available to all users on the Standard plan and higher.

 ## Live preview your feature branchs